 When you have picked the tournament you want to see, be aware of that advanced ticket day.
 Tickets go on sale at 10am Japan time on that day online.
 I did this from Europe, which meant staying up until 3am.
 For much of the US, this is the afternoon.

 Do the math for your particular time zone because you will need to be online right when the tickets go on sale.
 They sell out within an hour or two.
+Since this is probably on your Japan bucket list, you don’t want to mess up the timing.

 Do your research ahead of time and know what days you are available and what type of tickets you might want.
 You don’t want to be figuring it out right when the tickets are available for purchase since they sell out so fast.